Global surface temperature

 Temperature measurements made over land and in water across the globe are used to tell us how temperature has changed over time and how temperatures vary from region to region.

-Shown on the right is a map of the temperature anomalies in the most recent month of HadCRUT4 - a global surface temperature dataset produced by the Met Office Hadley Centre in collaboration with the University of East Anglia Climatic Research Unit (CRU) .
+Shown below is a map of the temperature anomalies in the most recent month of HadCRUT4 - a global surface temperature dataset produced by the Met Office Hadley Centre in collaboration with the University of East Anglia Climatic Research Unit (CRU) .
 The anomalies are the difference between the current temperature and the average for this month in data recorded from 1961 to 1990, so the map is showing whether each part of the globe is currently warmer or cooler than this reference period.
 Gaps in the map occur where there were no observations.

 What can be seen in the map?

-In most months coherent areas of above and below average temperature can be seen, often extending for thousands of kilometres.
+In most months, coherent areas of above and below-average temperature can be seen, often extending for thousands of kilometres.
 See our Climate bulletins for descriptions of the main features of the surface temperatures in this month.

 Global average temperature time series